 - neurological problems.

 Some cats are at a higher risk of genetic defects, which can cause deafness from birth; white cats with blue eyes are by far the most likely to develop hearing loss.
+This is due to a gene which is common in these types of cats, which is also responsible for white fur and blue eyes.
+Not all white cats with blue eyes will go deaf.

 Deafness can be temporary, caused by blockages or mild bacterial, fungal and parasitic infections.
 It can also be a side effect of certain medication, so always consult your vet for potential treatment.